gregology/gregology.github.io/_posts/2019-09-18-musk-de-urbanization.md

  - Property in small villages with basic socialising services like cafes etc will increase in value<small>*</small>
  - Construction of condos and their value<small>*</small> will decrease
  - Urban housing will decrease in value<small>*</small>
- - De-urbanization will initially a privilege of the wealthy
+ - De-urbanization will initially be a privilege of the wealthy

  <small>*When compared to the average canadian property value</small>